Mboehmlaender/kb-void9.1/README.md

 The VOID9.1 is a 3d printed, handwired, 3x3 macropad running VIAL (or QMK) Firmware on a Pro Micro controller.

-It is a remix of Victor Luchaci's awesome VOID9 macropad with some changes.
+It is a remix of Victor Lucachi's awesome VOID9 macropad with some changes.

 At first i changed the default firmware from QMK to VIAL as there is a GUI for the configuration.
 Furthermore i added LED underglow because, let's face it, RGB is a must for a keyboard (no matter what size).